7 facilities, but not cheap. Alameda is one of the pricier markets in LA County. Safety scores run above average.

 A mix of large communities and smaller homes.
 Alameda has 7 licensed facilities.
 4 are larger communities with 50+ beds, which typically offer more structured programming, dining options, and round-the-clock staffing.
 There are also 2 smaller residential homes if you prefer a quieter, more personal setting.
 The remaining 1 fall in between.

-Expect to pay around $6,595/mo.
-That's about 24% more than the county average of $5,311/mo, so this isn't the cheapest market.
+Expect to pay around $6,645/mo.
+That's about 26% more than the county average of $5,290/mo, so this isn't the cheapest market.
 Prices range from $3,200 up to $10,000 depending on the facility, room type, and level of care.
 7 of 7 facilities publish pricing, which is better transparency than most areas.

 A few things that might narrow your search.
 Only 14% of facilities here accept Medi-Cal through the Assisted Living Waiver program, so your options will be limited.
 4 facilities offer specialized memory care if that's what you need.

 It's on the pricier side.
-The average in Alameda is $6,595/mo, which is about 24% more than the LA County average.
+The average in Alameda is $6,645/mo, about 26% more than the typical California city we track.
 If budget is a concern, it's worth looking at neighboring cities too.

 14% of facilities in Alameda participate in the Assisted Living Waiver (ALW) program, which is California's way of covering assisted living costs through Medi-Cal.
 Among the top-rated facilities, Elders Inn on Webster accepts it.
 Eligibility requirements can be strict, so it's worth calling ahead to ask about availability and waitlists.